Course overview

 We are proud to be one of the founding institutions of the International Chiropractic Educational Collaboration (ICEC) statements which describe our commitment to a core scientific and evidence based approach to your chiropractic education

-This course is currently under periodic review
+This course is currently subject to approval

 Entry Requirements